 Hovhannes Hovhannisyan is an associate professor at the Department of the History of Armenian Church and Ecclesiology, Faculty of Theology at Yerevan State University and at the Center of Civilization and Cultural Studies of the same University.
-He writes on religious themes at “panorama.am”.
-In 2005 he has participated in the Fulbright program in US “On Religious Pluralism in US”.
 Hovhannes Hovhannisyan is interested in inter-religious dialogue and is involved in international level projects on dialogue and religious pluralism.
-He received his B.A. in Theology from Yerevan State University in 2000, and his M.A. in 2002.
-He did his PhD in June 2007 and the theme of his thesis was “The reformation movement in Armenian Apostolic Church within 1901-1906”.
+His PhD research is on the topic of “The reformation movement in Armenian Apostolic Church within 1901-1906”.

-Hovhannes Nikoghosyan is currently a post-graduate student at Russian-Armenian (Slavonic University in Yerevan, Armenia.
-He is an expert on Armenian foreign policy, regional security, peace studies, human rights and sovereignty, and has contributed to numerous publications in Armenian, Russian, and English on these topics.
-In 2008, he earned a “Qualified Specialist” (M.A. equivalent) degree with honors from the Russian-Armenian (Slavonic) University.
+Hovhannes Nikoghosyan is an expert on Armenian foreign policy, regional security, peace studies, human rights and sovereignty, and has contributed to numerous publications in Armenian, Russian, and English on these topics.
 He is currently pursuing a Ph.D. in humanitarian intervention theory.

 Ian Cornell is currently a Robert Bosch Trans-Atlantic Fellow from the US based in Berlin, Germany.
 His academic/work focus is the EU relationship with Eurasia.
 He is a 2010 graduate of the Harvard Kennedy School of Government.